+- A. 1 digital set of the plan.

-- A. 5 sets of the plan.
+- B. 5 sets of the plan.

-- B. Preliminary plat.
+- C. Preliminary plat.

-- C. Specifications.
+- D. Specifications.

-- D. Engineering reports including hydraulic calculations and design criteria used in sizing mains, pumping stations, and/or storage facilities.
+- E. Engineering reports including hydraulic calculations and design criteria used in sizing mains, pumping stations, and/or storage facilities.

-III.
-EASEMENTS
+3. EASEMENTS

-- A. Water mains: When required, permanent easements must be provided with a minimum width of 20 feet for a main 24 inches and smaller and 30 feet for mains 30 inches and larger.
-When a main is proposed in a developed area, a minimum of 20 feet wide temporary construction easement on each side of the permanent easement must also be provided. - B. Easements for water line extensions may be provided in either of two ways. - Easement Document on forms provided by the District, which must include legal description of the easement(s), legal Owners name, map and parcel, and must be signed by the Owner; and then notarized and recorded. - 2.
-Record with Subdivision Plat If this method of recording easements is chosen, a preliminary plat of the subdivision must be provided at the time of plans submittal, which clearly defines the easements to be recorded. - C. All easements for offsite work must be obtained and recorded before construction can begin.
+- A. Water mains: When required, permanent easements must be provided with a minimum width of 20-feet for a main 24-inches and smaller and 30-feet for mains 30-inches and larger.
+When a main is proposed in a developed area, a minimum of 20 feet wide temporary construction easement on each side of the permanent easement must also be provided. - B. Easements for water line extensions may be provided in either of two ways. - Easement Document on forms provided by the District, which must include legal description of the easement(s), legal Owner's name, map and parcel, and must be signed by the Owner, and then notarized and recorded. - Record with Subdivision Plat If this method of recording easements is chosen, a preliminary plat of the subdivision must be provided at the time of plans submittal, which clearly defines the easements to be recorded. - C. All easements for offsite work must be obtained and recorded before construction can begin.
 In new subdivisions the letter of intent and preliminary plat showing the easements will be sufficient to start construction.
-However, the Final Plat must be recorded, and a copy delivered to the District prior to the final inspection of the new facilities.
+However, the Final Plat must be recorded and delivered to the District prior to final inspection of the new facilities.

-D. Special permits such as Aquatic Resources, Railroad Crossings, T.V.A. crossings and State Highway crossings must be prepared by the Developer's Engineer.
-The District will submit the permit to the railroad or state highway as applicable.
+D. Special permits such as Aquatic Resource Alteration Permits, Railroad Crossings, T.V.A. crossings and State Highway crossings must be prepared by the Developer's Engineer.
+The District will submit the permit application to the railroad or state highway as applicable.

-IV.
-WATER EXTENSION PLANS
+4. WATER EXTENSION PLANS